 Adding too much information which the customer may not need/want on the first visit just ends up cluttering the website and retracts the focus from key areas that should actually be within the customer’s attention spectrum.

 The UX/UI elements also play a role in the visual appeal in the SaaS website.
-The font colour, font size and the lettering of the actual content have a significant impact on the readability.
+The font color, font size and the lettering of the actual content have a significant impact on the readability.
 You want to be able to communicate what you do in the most effective manner possible.

 The placement of other elements on the website should act as facilitators and not detractors to the content.
-The background colour, design elements, visuals and graphics that are used along with the written content should be cohesive and should not take the focus away from the content.
+The background color, design elements, visuals and graphics that are used along with the written content should be cohesive and should not take the focus away from the content.

 2. Focus on above the fold design